 Check scams are becoming increasingly common.
 In 2022, there were more than 680,000 claims of potential check fraud, nearly doubled from the previous year.1 While it may seem simple enough to send out a check, fraudsters are finding increasingly deceptive ways of taking your hard-earned money.
 With the rise of technology and online payment systems, there are new ways to send money quickly, securely, and without worry.
 Learn all about the different types of check fraud and how to prevent it.

 It may be time to reconsider mailing your checks.
-The rise of check fraud has seen fraudsters going into mailboxes, pulling out checks, and “check washing” – a process where they use a household chemical to erase the payee and amount of the check, then replace it with their own name and desired dollar amount.2 Once the check is deposited and cleared, they withdrawal the money in cash.
+The rise of check fraud has seen fraudsters going into mailboxes, pulling out checks, and “check washing” – a process where they use a household chemical to erase the payee and amount of the check, then replace it with their own name and desired dollar amount.2 Once the check is deposited and cleared, they withdraw the money in cash.

 While it’s always best to hand your check directly to the recipient, it’s not always possible to do so.
 When those situations arise, keep these helpful tips in mind to protect yourself from check washing.